kohutovic/febus-rules/07-disciplinary.md

       2. exclusion from the competition
       3. exclusion from participation in the whole tournament
       4. expulsion from the venue of the competition
+      5. exclusion from events organised by the Federation or the specific Organising Team for a period of time.

 2. All these penalties can be applied by the competent authorities at a competition — the Referee and the Organising Team.